aymeric-spiga/texcours/markdown/GQE_cours3_notes.md

 * effondrement catastrophique, conservation du moment cinétique : formation d'un disque protosolaire (HR Tauri par Alma) et d'une protoétoile
 * planétésimaux

+<!
+HDR Cavalié
+The variety found in these distant worlds raises the question of how planetary systems form.
+Plan- etary formation is currently explained by two competing models: the core accretion model (Mizuno, 1980; Pollack et al., 1996) and the gravitational instability model (Boss, 1997, 2002).
+In the first model, a planetary core forms from the accretion of planetesimals.
+When its mass reaches a critical mass of „10-15 Earth masses, it captures the surrounding gas from the protoplanetary nebula which is mainly composed of hydrogen and helium.
+In the gravitational instability model, a giant planet forms after the local collapse of the gas in the protoplanetary disk.
+These two scenarios can be differentiated by measuring the abundances of heavy elements (Z ą 2) in the planets.
+In the gravitational instability model, the heavy element abundances should be protostellar unless photoevaporation occurred due to a nearby OB star.
+The latter effect would result in a uniform enrichment factor with respect to protostellar abundances (Boss et al., 2002).
+In the core accretion model, the heavy element abundances primarily depend on the way protoplanetary ices condensed and trapped the volatiles bearing the heavy elements.
+-->

 A. Sources

 1. (initial) formation du système solaire et des éléments (gaz nébulaire premiers 1 à 10 millions d'années)